awesomerank/awesomerank.github.io/lists/josephmisiti/awesome-machine-learning.md

 <a name="swift-general-purpose"></a>
 #### General-Purpose Machine Learning

-* [Bender ★1047](https://github.com/xmartlabs/Bender) - Fast Neural Networks framework built on top of Metal.
+* [Bender ★1104](https://github.com/xmartlabs/Bender) - Fast Neural Networks framework built on top of Metal.
 Supports TensorFlow models.
 * [Swift AI](https://github.com/collinhundley/Swift-AI) - Highly optimized artificial intelligence and machine learning library written in Swift.
-* [BrainCore ★307](https://github.com/aleph7/BrainCore) - The iOS and OS X neural network framework
+* [BrainCore ★317](https://github.com/aleph7/BrainCore) - The iOS and OS X neural network framework
-* [swix ★485](https://github.com/stsievert/swix) - A bare bones library that
+* [swix ★492](https://github.com/stsievert/swix) - A bare bones library that
   includes a general matrix language and wraps some OpenCV for iOS development.
 * [DeepLearningKit](http://deeplearningkit.org/) an Open Source Deep Learning Framework for Apple’s iOS, OS X and tvOS.
   It currently allows using deep convolutional neural network models trained in Caffe on Apple operating systems.
-* [AIToolbox ★579](https://github.com/KevinCoble/AIToolbox) - A toolbox framework of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP, Mixture of Gaussians.
+* [AIToolbox ★590](https://github.com/KevinCoble/AIToolbox) - A toolbox framework of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP, Mixture of Gaussians.
-* [MLKit ★64](https://github.com/Somnibyte/MLKit) - A simple Machine Learning Framework written in Swift.
+* [MLKit ★70](https://github.com/Somnibyte/MLKit) - A simple Machine Learning Framework written in Swift.
 Currently features Simple Linear Regression, Polynomial Regression, and Ridge Regression.
-* [Swift Brain ★285](https://github.com/vlall/Swift-Brain) - The first neural network / machine learning library written in Swift.
+* [Swift Brain ★287](https://github.com/vlall/Swift-Brain) - The first neural network / machine learning library written in Swift.
 This is a project for AI algorithms in Swift for iOS and OS X development.
 This project includes algorithms focused on Bayes theorem, neural networks, SVMs, Matrices, etc..
+* [Perfect TensorFlow ★45](https://github.com/PerfectlySoft/Perfect-TensorFlow) - Swift Language Bindings of TensorFlow.
+Using native TensorFlow models on both macOS / Linux.

 <a name="tensor"></a>
 ## TensorFlow

 <a name="tensor-general-purpose"></a>
 #### General-Purpose Machine Learning
-* [Awesome TensorFlow ★7574](https://github.com/jtoy/awesome-tensorflow) - A list of all things related to TensorFlow
+* [Awesome TensorFlow ★7982](https://github.com/jtoy/awesome-tensorflow) - A list of all things related to TensorFlow

 <a name="credits"></a>
 ## Credits

-* Some of the python libraries were cut-and-pasted from [vinta ★34408](https://github.com/vinta/awesome-python)
+* Some of the python libraries were cut-and-pasted from [vinta ★35497](https://github.com/vinta/awesome-python)
 * The few go reference I found where pulled from [this page](https://github.com/golang/go/wiki/Projects)
 ---
 <p align="center">